NCI-CGR/IlluminaSequencingAnalysis/Note/Meeting/04_05_2022_COVID_Meeting.md

 We typically has two different phases of COVID upstream analysis, including Custmized QC and 2nd pipeline

 (1) Custmized QC
+  * Classify the raw fastq files with the same flwocell name together, and generate differnet flowcells.
-  * Generate ONE QC report (the same as our primary pipeline)
+  * Generate ONE QC report FOR EACH FLOWCELL (the same as our primary pipeline)
   * Please check the attachment for details (Customzied_QC_Report.zip)

  [QCReport-BWA-v38.csv](https://github.com/NCI-CGR/IlluminaSequencingAnalysis/files/8420219/QCReport-BWA-v38.csv)